MEET THE DIETITIAN

-As a dietitian, I believe that every BODY and everybody deserves compassionate care and spaces that support them in feeling seen, heard, and enough exactly as they are.
+As dietitians, we believe that every BODY and everybody deserves compassionate care and spaces that support them in feeling seen, heard, and enough exactly as they are.

-My mission is to provide that space.
-In my practice, I aim to support clients in untangling from unhelpful diet culture messaging and pressures around eating, food, movement and appearance.
+Our mission is to provide that space.
+In our practice, we aim to support clients in untangling from unhelpful diet culture messaging and pressures around eating, food, movement and appearance.
 YOU and your body are not the problem.

 The constant overflow of information and opinions in our culture on how to eat, look, and move disconnects us from our own true needs, preferences, and values over time.
 This messaging sells that more control is the answer (you need to try harder, do better), yet I’ve seen, despite a lot of work/money/time/effort, often we feel just the opposite.